comprna/RATTLE/README.md

 | correct  		     | 1m16.180s	   | 0m15.939s     |
 | polish  		     | 0m2.615s	     | 0m2.693s      |

-# Appendix: reference-based benchmarking
+# Appendix

 ## ssCheck

-We describe here the tool **ssCheck** for the accuracy benchmarking of reads and transcripts mapped to a reference genome. ssCheck reads as input an alignment file in paf format and an annotation file in GTF format to compare with:
+We describe here the tool **ssCheck** for accuracy benchmarking of reads and transcripts mapped to a reference genome. ssCheck reads as input an alignment file in paf format and an annotation file in GTF format to compare with:

 ```
 python ss_check.py [-h] [--beautiful] ref.gtf aln.paf